-- H-A regulated investment company as defined in section 851 or an entity registered at all times during the tax year under the Investment Company Act of 1040 - I-A common trust fund as defined in section 584(a) - J-A bank as defined in section 581 - K-A broker - L-A trust exempt from tax under section 664 or described in section 4947(a)(1) - M-A tax exempt trust under a section 403(b) plan or section 457(g) plan
+H-A regulated investment company as defined in section 851 or an entity registered at all times during the tax year under the Investment Company Act of 1940

+I-A common trust fund as defined in section 584(a)

+J-A bank as defined in section 581

+K-A broker

+L-A trust exempt from tax under section 664 or described in section 4947(a)(1)

+Note: You may wish to consult with the financial institution requesting this form to determine whether the FATCA code and/or exempt payee code should be completed.

+Enter your address (number, street, and apartment or suite number).
+This is where the requester of this Form W-9 will mail your information returns.
+If this address differs from the one the requester already has on file, write NEW at the top.
+If a new address is provided, there is still a chance the old address will be used until the payor changes your address in their records.

+Enter your city, state, and ZIP code.